Beth Huzaye (East Syriac ecclesiastical province): The Diocese of Hormizd Ardashir (Suq-al-Ahwaz)

-The bishop Yohannan of Hormizd Ardashir was confirmed as a suffragan bishop of the metropolitan of Beth Huzaye in Canon XXI of the synod of Isaac in 410.
+The bishop Yohannan of Hormizd Ardashir was confirmed as a suffragan bishop of the metropolitan of Beth Huzaye in Canon XXI of the synod of Seleucid-Ctesiphon in 410.

-The bishop Bataï of Hormizd Ardashir was one of eleven named bishops listed in the acts of the synod of DIN in 424 as having been reproved at the synods of Isaac in 410 and Yahballaha I in 420.
+The bishop Bataï of Hormizd Ardashir was one of eleven named bishops listed in the acts of the synod of DIN in 424 as having been reproved at the synods of Seleucid-Ctesiphon in 410 and Yahballaha I in 420.

 The bishop Bataï of Hormizd Ardashir, presumably a different man, was among the signatories of the acts of the synod of Acacius in 486.

 The priests Abraham, Maraï, DIN and Adurhormizd were among the signatories of the acts of the synod of Babaï in 497, on behalf of the bishop Shila of Hormizd Ardashir.

 The bishop Buzaq (or Yozaq) of al-Ahwaz (Hormizd Ardashir) flourished in the 530s, during the schism of Narsaï and DIN.

-Buzaq was succeeded as bishop of Hormizd Ardashir by his archdeacon Paul.
+Buzaq was succeeded as bishop of Hormizd Ardashir by his archdeacon, Paul.
 Paul later became metropolitan of Beth Huzaye, and was elected patriarch in 539.

 The bishop Shila of Hormizd Ardashir, perhaps the same man, was among the bishops who rallied to the patriarch Mar Aba I in 540 and signed his Pragmatic.
 The patriarch visited Hormizd Ardashir and 'having made some urgent corrections there, restored the concord and peace of Christ there with the reconciliation of its inhabitants with their shepherd, the bishop and friend of God Mar Shila'.
 Shila was also among the signatories of the acts of the synod of Mar Aba I in 544, and adhered by letter to the acts of the synod of Joseph in 554.

-The bishop David of Hormizd Ardashir was among the signatories of the acts of the synods of Ezekiel in 576 and DIN I in 585.
+Bishop David of Hormizd Ardashir was among the signatories of the acts of the synods of Ezekiel in 576 and Ishoyahb I in 585.

 The bishop Pusaï of Hormizd Ardashir was among the signatories of the acts of the synod of Gregory in 605.

-The bishop Theodore of Hormizd Ardashir was sent by the patriarch DIN III (649–59) on a mission to the refractory metropolitan Shemʿon of Fars.
+The bishop Theodore of Hormizd Ardashir was sent by the patriarch Ishoyahb III (649–59) on a mission to the refractory metropolitan Simeon of Rev Ardashir.

 The bishop DIN of 'Beth Huzaye' (Hormizd Ardashir) was present at the consecration of the patriarch Yohannan IV in 900.

 The bishop Emmanuel, metropolitan of DIN when Elijah of Nisibis completed his Chronography in 1018/19, was formerly bishop of 'Beth Huzaye' (Hormizd Ardashir).